NahidAhmed47/react-popupkit/README.md

 - Note: If you use next.js 13 or above (App router) then please make sure use `use client` in the top of the file.

-## If needed
+## Hooks with example

-If you want to close depends on a specific event then you can do it by provided hook:
+If you want to close depends on a specific event then you can do it by `useClosePopup()` hook:

 ```jsx
 import { useClosePopup } from 'react-popupkit'